 Brittany has been actively involved in the development of Crossroads’ outreach since it’s onset.
 She became a board member in June 2019.

 After graduating from nursing school, she and her husband lived and worked in Colorado several years before returning to Schleswig where she grew up.
-Both she and her husband are nurses by profession; Brittany is a travel ER nurse, taking assignments within a several hour-radius from home.
+Both she and her husband are nurses by profession; Brittany work PRN status for both Horn Memorial in Ida Grove and for CCMH in Denison.
 She is also a full-time student to become a Nurse Practitioner.
+They have one child.

 In her spare time, Brittany enjoys biking, traveling, crafting, and time with friends or family.

 From general health questions to more specialized issues, medical field experience is oftentimes helpful to the staff at Crossroads.
 Encouragement for a healthy lifestyle and choices backed up by medical expertise is highly applicable to so many families we see.
 Additionally, Brittany is always willing to help with fundraising events, mentoring, and direct time with families and children.

 Marty Sandberg of Kiron joined the Board of Directors in June 2021.
 She brings to Crossroads a wealth of experience, both professional and personal.
 After living all over the US as she grew up, she graduated from Buena Vista University with a degree in education and through many years of teaching has inspired plenty of youth.
 She tried to retire twice but still gravitates back to teaching, and currently works part time as an ESL/ELL teacher at Western Iowa Technical College in Denison.

 Volunteering is common for Marty.
 In addition to this board role, she is a hospice volunteer for the Crawford County Public Health & Hospice, and has been involved in numerous positions and groups within their church.
 She has been married to her husband Ed for 50 years, and they have 2 daughters and 4 grandchildren.